cammneto/carrier-mobility/README.md

 # carrier-mobility
 Code to calculate carrier mobility in organic semi conductors dimers using gaussian09 output files by Marcus-Hush and Marcus-levitch-Jortner models.

 In order to use this code you need to download and compile other code also from github to calculate the transfer integrals and follow a naming and location pattern for the input files.
-As you have compiled the other software just paste its executable to this root.
+Once you have compiled the other software just paste its executable to this root.

 Link for the software for calculating the electronic couplings: https://github.com/JoshuaSBrown/QC_Tools